Tips On Moving to Oakland, CA

 Quick Oakland Snapshot

-- With an average 1 bedroom rent price of $2273 per month, Oakland is the 4th most expensive metropolitan area in the United States.
-I’m not gonna sugar-coat it, Oakland is crazy expensive.
-But hey!
-At least it’s not as expensive as San Francisco!
+- With an average 1 bedroom rent price of $2,272 per month, Oakland is the 4th most expensive metropolitan area in the United States.
+I’m not gonna sugarcoat it, Oakland is crazy expensive.
+But, hey––it’s not San Francisco!

-- Based on the 2018 cost of living in Oakland, it ranks as the 5th most expensive city in the United States.
+- As far as cost of living in Oakland, it ranks as the 5th most expensive city in the United States.

 And before we dig too deep into the ins and outs of Oakland, have a look at some of the city’s unique scenery in this video!

-A few things to find that perfect Oakland neighborhood
+A few things to help you find you perfect Oakland neighborhood

-- Neighborhoods east of 14th Avenue – San Antonio, Oaktree, Allendale, etc. – these are places where you can find an apartment for around $1,000 (or less if you want to do the roommate thing).
+- Neighborhoods east of 14th Avenue – San Antonio, Oak Tree, Allendale, etc. – these are places where you can find an apartment for around $1,700 (or less if you want to do the roommate thing).

 So let’s get this out of the way now: if you’re on a tight budget, look east of 14th avenue – the further you go the cheaper it gets.
 If cost is no object, look to Old Oakland, Downtown, and the Jack London District.